yuhattor/copilot-metrics-csv-exporter/README.md

 # Copilot Metrics CSV Exporter

 This project is a set of scripts that generate CSV files for the Usage Metrics API.
-The scripts are written in Python and Bash.

 You can run the scripts to generate the CSV files for a specific enterprise.

 ```sh